-Recipients of this award include: Karl Kapp, Jane Hart, Karie Willyerd, Ruth Colvin Clark,Martin Bean, Jeanne Meister, William Bridges, William J. Rothwell, Michael Allen, Beverly Kaye, Jim Kouzes and Barry Posner, Robert Brinkerhoff, Jon Katzenbach, Jack Phillips, Roger Kaufman, David Cooperrider, Margaret Wheatley, Allison Rossett, Roger Schank, Gloria Gery, Elliott Masie, Dana Gaines Robinson and James C. Robinson, Geary Rummler, Peter Senge, Kenneth Blanchard, R. Roosevelt Thomas Jr., Peter Block, Ned Herrmann, Robert F. Mager, W. Warner Burke, William C. Byham, Malcolm S. Knowles, and Leonard Nadler.
+Previously known as the Distinguished Contribution Award, past recipients of this award include: Jack and Patti Phillips, Joe Folkman, Elaine Biech, Karl Kapp, Jane Hart, Karie Willyerd, Ruth Colvin Clark,Martin Bean, Jeanne Meister, William Bridges, William J. Rothwell, Michael Allen, Beverly Kaye, Jim Kouzes and Barry Posner, Robert Brinkerhoff, Jon Katzenbach, Jack Phillips, Roger Kaufman, David Cooperrider, Margaret Wheatley, Allison Rossett, Roger Schank, Gloria Gery, Elliott Masie, Dana Gaines Robinson and James C. Robinson, Geary Rummler, Peter Senge, Kenneth Blanchard, R. Roosevelt Thomas Jr., Peter Block, Ned Herrmann, Robert F. Mager, W. Warner Burke, William C. Byham, Malcolm S. Knowles, and Leonard Nadler.

-- Evidence the nominees’ work is within the talent development field or a related discipline.
+- Evidence of nominees’ work within the talent development field.

-- Evidence the nominees’ work has had a sustained impact (more than five years) on the talent development profession and the individuals working in the field.
+- Evidence that the nominee’s work has had a sustained impact (5+ years) on the talent development profession and the individuals working in the field.

-- Evidence the nominees’ work, ideas, and concepts have helped talent development practitioners—and the organizations for which they work—achieve results.
+- Evidence the nominee’s work, ideas, and concepts have helped talent development practitioners—and the organizations for which they work—achieve business results.

 Candidates should be individuals or teams from within the talent development or related field.
 Elected officials are not eligible.

-- Submit your entry via our online awards portal at: https://atdawards.secure-platform.com/a
+- Submit your entry through our online awards portal.

 Submit questions to:

-Nominators will receive notification of the decision regarding their entries by March 30, 2020.
+Nominators will receive notification of the decisions regarding their entries by March.

-Award winners will be honored at the awards ceremony held during the ATD International Conference & Exposition in May 2020, in Denver, CO.
+The award winners will be honored at the awards ceremony held during the ATD International Conference & Exposition.
 Announcements of the award will be in ATD publications and on the ATD website.